6 Tips on Finding TEFL Jobs in Thailand

 Now is the perfect time for finding TEFL jobs in Thailand

 The 2nd term of the academic year starts in late October and administrators are scrambling to fill last-minute vacancies.
-Here are six job search strategies tailored to finding great TEFL jobs in Phuket.
+Here are six job search strategies tailored to finding great TEFL jobs in Thailand.

 The best TEFL jobs aren’t advertised—they’re found through personal connections or sheer diligence.
 Network by volunteering, joining social clubs and using social media—Facebook alone has three groups where TEFL jobs in Phuket are listed.
 It’s best to compile a list of TEFL schools in Phuket (TEFL Campus trainees receive a comprehensive list as part of our guaranteed job support) and proactively contact them.
 Don’t wait for replies either.
 Calling the employer or providing a CV in-person can do wonders for getting an interview.

 TEFL jobs revolve around the English language.
 As such, incorrect grammar and typos can stop a TEFL job search dead in its tracks.
 Proofread everything multiple times and avoid having to edit yourself—a fresh set of eyes is more likely to spot mistakes.

 Unfortunately, this isn’t always necessary for teaching English in Thailand but it’s critical for landing the best TEFL jobs in Phuket.
 Applicants need to have good knowledge of TEFL jargon, teaching methods and classroom management.
 A successful applicant will have ideas for avoiding L1 in the classroom; they can spot a gerund when they see one, and they should be able to offer intelligent answers to hypothetical situations posed during an interview.